For earlier versions, see Adding OpenType Features Using FontCreator 7

 The input for the selected lookup is “one slash one six,” and the output is the glyph named “onesixteenth.afrc.”
 That is, if the user types 1/16 in an OpenType aware application and if the Alternative Fraction feature is enabled, the stacking fraction in the right-hand preview pane will be the result.
 The text is still 1/16, but the OpenType feature replaces it with the alternative fraction glyph.
 If the feature is disabled, or the font is changed to one without that feature, then the text will be shown as 1/16.

-This Thread is Locked: Please ask in the Support Forum if you have any questions about using the Visual OpenType Designer.
+This Thread is Locked: Please ask in the Support Forum if you have any questions about using the Visual OpenType Designer as the topic is too complex to summarise it all in one thread.

 Before asking a question on FontCreator look here for possible solutions and tutorials.
 Please do not post support requests here.